ansible/workshops/exercises/ansible_rhel/2.7-wrap/README.md

 This is the final challenge where we try to put most of what you have learned together.

 ## Guide

 ### Let’s set the stage

-Your operations team and your application development team likes what they see in Ansible automation controller.
-To really use it in their environment they put together these requirements:
+Your operations and application development teams likes what they see in Ansible automation controller.
+To really use it in their environment, they put together these requirements:

-* All webservers (`node1`, `node2` and `node3`) should go in one group
+* All webservers (`node1`, `node2` and `node3`) should go in one group.

 * As the webservers can be used for development purposes or in production, there has to be a way to flag them accordingly as "stage dev" or "stage prod".